SeldonIO/seldonio.github.com/vm.md

 title: Seldon VM
 ---

-# Seldon Virtual Machine
+# Installing the Seldon Virtual Machine

-Seldon will shortly be releasing a virtual machine with all services pre-wired for you to test with your service data and MovieLens Demo.
-To receive this please [sign up for the beta](http://www.seldon.io/open-source)

-##Instructions for installing the vm

 1. Install **VirtualBox** if not installed already.